OneUIProject/OneUI-Design-Library/README.md

 ```
 :warning: You might need to set a vertical margin, in case the seekbar thumb is cut of.

-If you don't want the expanding seekbar, you can use the default seekbar instead of ```de.dlyt.yanndroid.samsung.SeekBar```, as the style will also apply on the default one.
+If you don't want the expanding seekbar, you can use the default seekbar instead , as the style will also apply on this one.

 #### Methods
 Set a warning at progress i.